Normed Fiber Functors: Normed Fiber Functors

-This implies implies that source and target of \eqref{grImm} have the same dimension, and hence that \eqref{grImm} is an isomorphism.
-This proves claim (iii).
-Then by varying $\delta$ claim (iii) implies claim (iv).
+This implies that source and target of \eqref{grImm} have the same dimension, and hence that \eqref{grImm} is an isomorphism.
+This shows (ii).
+Then varying $\delta$ in (ii) and flat descent imply (iii). \end{proof}